awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[AccessLogSetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-accesslogsetting)` property of an `AWS::ApiGateway::Stage` resource\.

  `AlwaysDeploy`   <a name="sam-api-alwaysdeploy"></a>
-Always deploy the API, even when no changes to the API have been detected\.
+Always deploys the API, even when no changes to the API have been detected\.
 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.